 Behavioral manipulation-key to the successful global spread of the new coronavirus SARS‐CoV‐2?

-Human- SARS-CoV-2 interaction can have an array of various outcomes - it could be mortal, morbid or merely carrying minor health consequences.
-The very rapid global spread has raised the issue whether there are further multi-dimensional consequences of SARS-CoV-2 infection on human behaviour, the key of its transmission.
-During the coronavirus crisis, odd, abnormal, and irresponsible behaviour has been reported in COVID-19 individuals, particularly in super-spreaders, i.e. persons with a high viral load, thus constituting also super-emitters.
+Human-severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) interaction can have an array of various outcomes-it could be mortal, morbid or merely carrying minor health consequences.
+The very rapid global spread has raised the issue whether there are further multi-dimensional consequences of SARS-CoV-2 infection on human behavior, the key of its transmission.
+During the coronavirus crisis, odd, abnormal, and irresponsible behavior has been reported in coronavirus disease 2019 (COVID-19) individuals, particularly in super-spreaders, that is, persons with a high viral load, thus constituting also super-emitters.
 Indeed, cases of infected persons ignoring self-confinement orders, intentionally disregarding physical distancing and multiplying social interactions, or even deliberately sneezing, spitting or coughing were reported.
-While it is known that some other viruses such as rabies and even influenza do change human behaviour, this remains unclear for SARS-CoV-2.
-In this perspective, we highlight the possibility that COVID-19 is facilitated by altered human social behaviour that benefits SARS-CoV-2 transmission, through showcasing similar virus-induced changed behaviour by other pathogens and relating this to reports from the grey literature.
-This article is protected by copyright.
-All rights reserved.
+While it is known that some other viruses, such as rabies and even influenza do change human behavior, this remains unclear for SARS-CoV-2.
+In this perspective, we highlight the possibility that COVID-19 is facilitated by altered human social behavior that benefits SARS-CoV-2 transmission, through showcasing similar virus-induced changed behavior by other pathogens and relating this to reports from the gray literature.